 Row houses in which each dwelling unit lies on the ground are assigned one building number for each dwelling.
 Vertically divided semi-detached houses in which the housing units are equal shall be given one building number for each unit.
 On the other hand, horizontally divided semi-detached homes, four-unit houses and larger residential buildings in which the housing units lie on top of each other are assigned one building number for the entire building.

-Type of building is established according to function.
-Combined buildings, for instance combined dwelling and business buildings, are grouped by the function that occupies the main part of the utility floor space.
+The building type is established according to the function of the building.
+Combined buildings, for instance combined dwelling and business buildings, are classified by the function that occupies the main part of the utility floor space.
 The building types in the dwelling statistics is aggregated from the detailed classification in the Cadastre.

 Name: Building stock